Indoor Environments and Green Buildings Policy Resource Center

 Database of State Indoor Air Quality Laws

-Including Laws Enacted through December 2012
+Including Laws Enacted through December 2013

+How is the Database Available?
 Download one of the following Database PDFs:

+What Types of Policy Documents are Included in the Database?
 The Database contains enacted state laws.
 In some cases, regulations or guidance documents established pursuant to individual laws are noted.
-The Database does not include any federal or local IAQ laws or regulations.
+The Database does not include federal or local IAQ laws.

+What IAQ Issues are Covered by the Database?
 The Database includes laws that address a variety of pollutants, practices, and building types.
-Given the multi-faceted nature of IAQ issues, the Database cannot include all laws that may have an impact on the indoor environment.
-The purpose of the database is not to indicate how many laws exist, but rather to provide examples of the different types of policy strategies that states have employed.
-Some types of laws are excluded from the database because they are well documented elsewhere.
-For example, the Database does not include laws dealing with certain important indoor pollutants — e.g., lead, asbestos, environmental tobacco smoke, pesticides.
-The Database does, however, include laws that address other contaminants, such as radon and mold.
-Additionally, most “green building” laws are not included, although information on this topic is available in other ELI publications.
+Given the multi-faceted nature of IAQ issues, the Database cannot include all IAQ-related laws.
+The aim of the Database is not to indicate how many laws exist, but rather to show the different types of policy strategies states have employed.
+Some issues (e.g., lead paint, asbestos, second-hand smoke) are excluded from the database because they are documented elsewhere.
+Highlights from the 2013 update include:

 - A new California law requiring the development of building code standards mandating carbon monoxide devices in new K-12 schools